aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 The following arguments are supported:

 * `bucket` - (Optional, ForceNew) The name of the bucket.
 If omitted, Terraform will assign a random and unique name.
-* `acl` - (Optional) The [canned ACL](https://www.alibabacloud.com/help/doc-detail/31898.htm) to apply.
+* `acl` - (Optional, Computed, Deprecated since 1.220.0) The [canned ACL](https://www.alibabacloud.com/help/doc-detail/31898.htm) to apply.
 Can be "private", "public-read" and "public-read-write".
-Defaults to "private".
+This property has been deprecated since 1.220.0, please use the resource `alicloud_oss_bucket_acl` instead.
 * `cors_rule` - (Optional) A rule of  [Cross-Origin Resource Sharing](https://www.alibabacloud.com/help/doc-detail/31903.htm).
 The items of core rule are no more than 10 for every OSS bucket.
 See [`cors_rule`](#cors_rule) below.
 * `website` - (Optional) A website configuration.
 See [`website`](#website) below.
 * `logging` - (Optional) A Settings of [bucket logging](https://www.alibabacloud.com/help/doc-detail/31900.htm).
 See [`logging`](#logging) below.